scimusmn/stele/README.md

 ### Build production app
 If you've made changes to the application and are ready to release a new version, first change the version number in the `/app/package.json` file.
 Then build the application with:

-    cd /usr/local/src/electron-wrapper/
     npm run release

-This will save a new `.dmg` installer in `releases`.
+This will save a OS specific installer in `dist`.

 # Keyboard shortcuts
 When running the application you can use a few keyboard shortcuts to control the program.
 This can be useful